 Pastoral Care is an umbrella term to describe the many needs of our Parishioners and how we assist each other in times of need.
 There are many pieces that comprise this "group".
 We work with the priest to ensure that all of our pastoral care needs are being met.

-Our Rector, as well as any student priests and retired make visits to our parishioners who cannot make it out of the house or hospital.
-Lay Ministors will delivery the Holy Eucharist to those who cannot make it to Sunday Service.
+Our priests, deacons, Lay Eucharistic Ministers, and retired priests make visits to our parishioners who cannot make it out of the house or hospital.
+Please contact the church office to request communion.

-Currently Libby Juel & Sylvia Affleck oversee the Flower Ministry.
-They use donated funds to arrange altar flowers and then deliver them to individuals who are unable to attend service or are celebrating a special event.
+Each Sunday the altar flowers (purchased with donated funds and arranged by members of the parish) are delivered them to individuals who are unable to attend service or are celebrating a special event.